HomePurpl LifeDisability CardsThe CEA Card: Benefits for Disabled People & Free Cinema Tickets

 The CEA Card offers a range of benefits that make cinema trips more accessible and affordable:

-• Free Tickets for Carers: One carer, PA or companion can accompany you to the cinema free of charge, making it easier to access the support you need during your visit.
+• Free Tickets for Carers: – With the CEA Card, one carer, PA or companion can accompany you to the cinema free of charge.
+As a result, it becomes much easier to access the support you need during your visit.

-• Widespread Acceptance: Over 90% of UK cinemas participate in the scheme, including major chains like Odeon, Cineworld, Vue, and independent cinemas.
+• Widespread Acceptance – In addition, over 90% of UK cinemas take part in the scheme.
+This includes major chains like Odeon, Cineworld, Vue, as well as many independent cinemas.

-• Easy Accessibility: The card helps ensure that cinemas accommodate your needs, whether you require wheelchair access, hearing loops, or other support.
+• Easy Accessibility – Furthermore, the card helps ensure that cinemas accommodate your needs.
+Whether you require wheelchair access, hearing loops, or other types of support, the card makes it simpler to arrange.

-• Cost-Effective Entertainment: Regular cinema visits become more affordable, especially if you frequently require a companion.
+• Cost-Effective Entertainment – As a result, regular cinema visits become more affordable, particularly if you often need a companion.

-• Valid for All Film Screenings: The CEA Card is valid for all standard screenings, including 2D, 3D, IMAX, and special events.
+• Valid for All Film Screenings – What’s more, the CEA Card is valid for all standard screenings.
+This includes 2D, 3D, IMAX, and even special event films.

-• Streamlined Booking: Many participating cinemas offer online booking options where you can use your CEA Card to reserve both your ticket and your carer’s ticket at no extra cost.
+• Streamlined Booking: Finally, many participating cinemas provide online booking options.
+This allows you to use your CEA Card to reserve both your ticket and your carer’s ticket quickly and at no extra cost.

 • Membership to Purpl Discounts: You can use your CEA card to verify and become a member of Purpl Discounts and get access to disabled discounts from hundreds of brands